zzzhacker/Convolution-Neural-Network/README.md

 - We are using the [Caltech101 | Airplanes, Motorbikes & Schooners](https://www.kaggle.com/datasets/maricinnamon/caltech101-airplanes-motorbikes-schooners) from Kaggle.
 - We will understand which problems handled by Convolution Nueral network architecture.
-- We will performe Experiment on layers,batch size etc to better understand thier effects.
+- We will perform experiment on layers,batch size etc to better understand their effects.

 It's recommended to start with this [Medium blog post](https://medium.com/@yogesh.grjr4/convolution-neural-network-43d0380d229d)